cardano-foundation/CIPs/CIP-0069/README.md

 ## Rationale: how does this CIP achieve its goals?

 Unifying of the script signature is a very elegant solution to the problem, streamlining the experience of developing on cardano.
-Given that accessing the datum is almost always made by a spending script, it makes sense to introduce that argument back to the `ScriptPurpose` that now plays a more important role.
 It begs the question if it should be added as an argument to all validators, to further emphasize that fact.